functino/ai-math-random/README.md

 ## Contributing

 PRs are always welcome!
 How about adding support to run this in the browser?
+Or extending our block-list with clearly non-random random numbers?